-I am an Assistant Professor in the Department of Languages and Literature at Austin
+"I am an Associate Professor in the Department of Languages and Literature at Austin

 LGBTQ studies.
 I also serve as Secretary of the Wallace Stevens Society.

-era by taking specific phrases (like "transfer of population," "service the target" or
+the political doublespeak of their era by taking specific phrases (like “transfer

 of population,” “service the target” or “revenue enhancement”), and then putting pressure

 on them, examining their implications, and complicating them within a poem.
 At the